TaDaa/vimade/README.md

 </summary>

-When using a transparent terminal, your *Normal* highlights are set `guibg=NONE` and **Vimade** won't know what the exact target colors.
-In this scenario, **Vimade** will assume the target is `black` or `white` depending on background settings.
+When using a transparent terminal, your *Normal* background highlights are set to `guibg=NONE`  and the exact target colors are unknown.
+In this scenario, **Vimade** by default assumes that the target color is either `black` or `white` depending on background settings.
-For decent transparent color accuracy, you can set `basebg` to a good target value.
-If you already know the color, you you can either manually calculate a reasonable value or perform the following steps if it is unknown:
+For better color accuracy with transparent terminals, you can set `basebg` to a good target value.
+If you aren't sure what the background to use, you can perform the following steps:

 1. Prepare a pure `white` background (it must be exactly `#FFFFFF`).
 2. Place your terminal over the background
 3. Use a color picker tool and obtain the exact color value of your terminal.
 This value is the color code that your terminal considers *transparent*.
-4. Set `fadebg` to whatever the color value is in your **Vimade** config.
+4. Set `basebg` to whatever the color value is in your **Vimade** config.
 For example:

     <sub>::vimscript::</sub>
     ```vim